zero270/hybrid_beamforming_on_iot/README.md

-# hybrid_beamforming_on_iot
+# Hybrid Beamforming on IoT
-This repository used to managed matlab code
+This repository used to managed matlab code for final project of 'Hybrid Beamforming on IoT'